bhisaac/5eFP/5eFP-SRD.md

 #### Otherworldly Patron

-You are in the service of an otherworldly being of your choice: the Fey, the Celestial, or the Primordial each of which is detailed at the end of the class description.
-Your choice grants you features.
+You are in the service of an otherworldly being of your choice: the Fey, the Celestial, or the Primordial, each detailed at the end of the class description.
+Your choice grants you additional game features.

 #### Pact Magic

-Your arcane research and the magic bestowed on you by your patron have given you facility with spells.
+Your arcane research and the magic bestowed on you by your otherworldly patron have given you facility with spells.

 #### Cantrips

-You know two warlock cantrips of your choice.
+You know two cantrips of your choice from the warlock spell list.

-#### Spell Slots
+#### Mana

-You begin the game with one 1st level spell slot.
-To cast one of your spells, you must expend a slot of the spell’s level or higher.
-You regain all expended spell slots when you finish a short rest.
+You gain 1 mana.
+To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
+You regain all spent mana at the beginning of a game session.

-For example, if you know the 1st-level spell _burning hands_ and have a 1st-level and a 2nd-level spell slot available, you can cast _burning hands_ using either slot.
+For example, if you know the 1st-level spell _burning hands_ and have 2 mana, you can spend 1 mana to cast _burning hands_ as a 1st-level spell or 2 mana to cast it as a 2nd-level spell.

 #### Spells Known